Distributional Robustness Bounds Generalization Errors: Introduction

-\item We show that generalization errors can be characterized from the perspective of the distributional uncertainty of the nominal distribution $\Pb$ from the true distribution $\Po$.
+\item We show that generalization errors can be characterized from the perspective of the distributional uncertainty of the nominal distribution $\Pb$.
 In addition, it is proved that generalization errors can also be bounded using the distributional robustness of machine learning models.
 Therefore, by conducting distributionally robust optimization, the upper bounds of generalization errors are reduced.
-It is in this sense that we claim that distributional robustness bounds generalization errors, which is a new perspective for the area.
-For details, see Subsection \ref{subsec:dist-robustness-and-gen-error}. \end{enumerate}
+It is in this sense that \quotemark{distributional robustness bounds generalization errors} is claimed, which is a new perspective for the area.
+For details, see Subsection \ref{subsec:dist-robustness-and-gen-error}.